ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 1. Formatting of separate clauses should be: indent first line beginning with "ORDERED", following lines should return to left margin as in the example PDF you sent (so, normal paragraph formatting).

 2. Dates should have the following format in all cases where they've been generated/selected: "Month DD, YYYY" (essentially, spell out the month).

-## DOD

-- Upon refreshing from the messages tab, we lose redirectUrl
-- edit routes redundent with:
-  docketEntryId,
-  docketEntryIdToEdit: docketEntryId,
-- reduce number of routes?

 ## Notes